-Messianic Judaism is a branch of Judaism that is trying to act as a link between Judaism and Christianity.
-Those who follow this form of Judaism are referred to as Messianic Jews.
+Messianic Judaism erroneously claims to be a branch of Judaism and presents itself as a bridge between Judaism and Christianity.
 So how many of them are there?
 Let’s find out.

 Today, there are over 1,000 Hebrew-Christian missionary groups that spend over $300 million annually, targeting Jewish people for conversion.
 In recent years, these missionary groups have succeeded in converting 350,000 Jews worldwide.

 In an Atlantic article, titled “Kosher Jesus: Messianic Jews in the Holy Land,” Sarah Posner explains that “there are an estimated 175,000 to 250,000 Messianic Jews in the U.S. and 350,000 worldwide, according to various counts, they are a tiny minority in Israel — just 10,000-20,000 people by some estimates — but growing, according to both its proponents and critics.”